Trachylepis hoeschi

-Trachylepis hoeschi, also known commonly as Hoesch's mabuya and Hoesch's skink, is a species of lizard in the family Scincidae.
+Trachylepis hoeschi, also known commonly as Hoesch's mabuya and Hoesch's skink, is a species of lizard in the subfamily Mabuyinae of the family Scincidae.
 The species is native to southwestern Africa.

 Etymology

 The specific name, hoeschi, is in honor of German zoologist Walter Hoesch (1896–1961), who collected the holotype.

 Geographic range

 T. hoeschi is found in Angola and Namibia.